EmilHvitfeldt/ISLR-tidymodels-labs/docs/09-support-vector-machines.md

          x2 = ifelse(y == 1, x2 + 1.5, x2))
 ```

-PLotting it shows that we are having two slightly overlapping classes
+Plotting it shows that we are having two slightly overlapping classes

 ```r